embano1/blog/content/posts/knative-pov/index.en.md

 [^everywhere]: For many known and good reasons, e.g. you need to support multiple cloud environments as your go-to-market strategy, legal and compliance reasons, on-premises estate, etc.

+[^devs]: My colleague David pointed out that this wording actually addresses operators so they can deploy a platform with a better user experience for their developers.
+My point is though that operators should not only deliver Knative but also consume it for their daily work.